 THE HOMELESS LIBRARY 2014- 2017

-Workshops took place in homeless resource centres in Greater Manchester.
 The Homeless Library was launched at the Houses of Parliament in May 2016, where they were welcomed by the Undersecretary of State Marcus Jones and Ann Coffey MP who listened to speeches by homeless participants.
 It made its public debut at The Southbank, London, accompanied by an online ebook.
 This exhibition was reviewed in The Lancet as a significant contribution to the welfare of homeless people.
+The Homeless Library went on to be exhibited at numerous conferences.
+Bury Art Museum hosted an exhibition and handmade books from the Library are now in their permanent collection the Text Archive at the gallery.
+A selection of the books is permanently displayed at the Booth Centre, where many of them were made.

 180 people aged 18 – 95